foreverphoenix/the-phoenix-flavour/content/skyrim-se/lotf/installation.md

 **Installation Location** is where LOTF will be installed to.
 Choose a high-level folder such as `C:\Legends of the Frost\` that is outside UAC protected folders (Program Files, Documents, etc).

-**Download Loaction** is where the downloaded mod archives will be stored.
+**Download Location** is where the downloaded mod archives will be stored.
 By default, they will be placed within your main LOTF folder, but you can change the file path if you want to keep the files elsewhere.

 Once both folder locations have been set, click the button on the right to begin the installation process.